 9.3.1.22.5 MU-RTS Trigger frame format

-The TBD subfield in the Common Info field is set to a TBD non-zero value to signal an MU-RTS Trigger frame that allocates time within an obtained TXOP to a non-AP STA for transmitting one or more non-TB PPDUs sequentially (see 35.2.1.3 Triggered TxOP sharing procedure); it is set to 0 otherwise.
+The GI And HE-LTF Mode subfield in the Common Info field is set to a TBD non-zero value to signal an MU-RTS Trigger frame by an EHT AP that allocates time within an obtained TXOP to an EHT non-AP STA for transmitting one or more non-TB PPDUs sequentially (see 35.2.1.3 Triggered TxOP sharing procedure); an EHT AP sets it to 0 otherwise.
 (Motion 146, #SP354)

-An MU-RTS Trigger frame with the TBD field set to 1 non-zero value is called a TXOP Sharing Trigger frame (TS-TF) for the remainder of this subclause.
+An MU-RTS Trigger frame with the GI And HE-LTF Mode subfield set to TBD non-zero value is called an MU-RTS TXOP Sharing (TXS) Trigger frame for the remainder of this subclause and Clause 35.

-A TBD field in the TS Trigger frame indicates the TXOP duration allocated to the non-AP STA.
+A TBD subfield in the MU-RTS TXS Trigger frame indicates the time duration allocated to the non-AP STA within the TXOP obtained by the AP.

 TGbe editor: Add an entry for the EHT MAC Capabilities Information field corresoponding to Triggered TXOP Sharing procedure as follows: (Track change on)

+9.4.2.295c.2 EHT MAC Capabilities Information field

+The format of the EHT MAC Capabilities Information field is defined in Figure 9-xxx (EHT MAC Capabilities Information field format).